 The forest map of Tripura State is presented in Figure 4.8.
 The forest cover in Tripura State is approximately 60% of the geographical area of the state, out of which reserved forests constitute 66.33%, protected forest constitute for 0.03% and unclassified forest 33.64%.
 In term of forest canopy density classes, moderately dense forest is about 44.67%, open forest is 30.33%, very dense forest merely is 1.04% and non-forest is 23.27%.
 Shrubs cover merely 0.69% area.
-Tripura state has six forest type as per Champion and Seth Forest Classification system, which belong to forest type Tropical group viz.
-Moist Deciduous Forest constitutes 88.94% while Tropical Semi Evergreen Forest constitutes 11.06%.
-According to the biogeographic classification of Tripura state falls North-East biogeographic zone.
-Tripura hosts three different of ecosystems types as mountain, forest and freshwater.
+Tripura state has six forest type as per Champion and Seth Forest Classification system, which belong to forest type group Tropical Moist Deciduous viz.
+Forest constitutes 88.94% while Tropical Semi Evergreen Forest constitutes 11.06%.
+According to the biogeographic classification of India, Tripura state falls in North-East biogeographic zone.
+Tripura hosts three different types of ecosystems as mountain, forest and freshwater.

 In the project area, Tropical Semi Evergreen Forest on the hill slopes and the sandy river banks are dominated by species such as Dipterocarpus, Artocarpus, Amoora, Elaeocarpus, Syzygium and Eugenia.
-Tropical moist deciduous forests comprise majority of the vegetation as moist deciduous mixed forest and Sal predominant forest.
-The interspersion of bamboo and cane forests with deciduous and evergreen flora is a peculiarity of Tripura's vegetation.
-Grasslands and swamps are also present, particularly in the plains.
-Herbaceous plants, shrubs, and trees such as Albizia, Barringtonia, Lagerstroemia and Macaranga flourish in the swamps of Tripura.
+Tropical moist deciduous forests comprise majority of the vegetation as moist deciduous mixed forest and

-Figure 4.8: Forest Map of Tripura State Source: Forest Department parasites species are found in the state.
-Out of Tripura these species, 7 are endemic and 18 are plants, along with species of medicinal plants in the Plant-Diversity Index (Shannon-Weiner) reported is 5.23.
+Figure 4.8: Forest Map of Tripura State Source: Forest Department parasites species are found in the Tripura state.
+Out of these species, 7 are endemic and 18 are rare plants, along with 266 species of medicinal plants in the State.
+Plant-Diversity Index (Shannon-Weiner) is reported 5.23.